Find out more about the ten successful applicants to the Cultural destinations programme. Announced 16 January, 2014.

 Square Chapel Arts Centre (£292,500) will use arts and culture to boost tourism in the region, encourage more overnight stays and develop collaborative packages for tourists.
 It will be run jointly by Calderdale Council, Halifax Minster, Halifax Festival, Eureka!
 The National Children’s Museum and the Piece Hall as well as council-run venues such as the Victoria Theatre, Bankfield Museum and the new Central Library and Archive.

-Led by Turner Contemporary and Visit Kent, this project brings together a consortium of more than 20 Kent based organisations, including Kent County Council, Canterbury Museums, English Heritage and the University of the Creative Arts, to deliver an ambitious programme that aims to increase the Kent tourism market by 5% over the next three years.
-It represent the first time that these diverse sectors, arts and culture, tourism, local government and education, have all come together in such a comprehensive way to increase the reach of Kent’s world class cultural destinations and will ultimately ensure arts and culture has equal status as key drivers for tourism by 2016.
+Led by Turner Contemporary and Visit Kent, this project brings together a consortium of more than 20 Kent based organisations, including Kent County Council, Canterbury Museums, English Heritage and the University of the Creative Arts, to deliver an ambitious programme that aims to increase the Kent tourism market by 5 per cent over the next three years.
+It represent the first time that these diverse sectors (arts and culture, tourism, local government, education) have come together in such a comprehensive way to increase the reach of Kent’s world class cultural destinations.
+It aims to ensure that arts and culture become key drivers for tourism in the county by 2016.